 Let’s Learn Japanese: First Words for Everyone by Aurora Cacciapuoti

 For anyone trying to grow their Japanese language vocabulary, this picture book geared for children will work for all ages.
 The words are grouped by theme and include English, kanji (which are Chinese characters that Japanese uses), and hiragana and/or katakana (which is like a Japanese alphabet.
 I like the illustrations of fruit and objects the most because they are more colorful.
 The illustrations of people are not my favorite nor the page spreads that read more as monochromatic.
 Still, this is a serviceable picture book to enjoyably learn Japanese nouns. [picture book, ages 4 and up]

 My First Book of Japanese Words: An ABC Rhyming Book by Michelle Haney Brown

-This is a lovely picture book in ENGLISH but with Japanese words for each letter both in Hiragane and Kanji.
-There is also interesting tidbits of information about the Japanese culture that kids would enjoy. [picture book, ages 2 and up]
+This is a lovely picture book in ENGLISH but with Japanese words for each letter both in Hiragana and Kanji.
+There are also interesting tidbits of information about the Japanese culture that kids would enjoy. [picture book, ages 2 and up]

 Japanese Themed Picture Books for Preschoolers

-Here are more picture books with a reference to Japan.
+Here are more picture books with references to Japan.

 Japanese/English Bi-Lingual Folktale Picture Books